abreksa4/Unicorn/README.md

 ## Conclusion
 Unicorn is supposed to do just about nothing, or in short, everything you should need for any PHP web application.
-If you're tired of fitting your domain requirements to a framework, you just might enjoy working with Unicorn.
+If you're tired of fitting your domain requirements to a framework or needing to write hacky workarounds to problems caused by lack of control, you just might enjoy working with Unicorn.
 As always, feel free to fork and open pull requests against this repo.
 I don't claim to know what I'm doing. :)